ipfs-inactive/blog/src/21-go-ipfs-0-4-4-released/index.md

 ## How to upgrade

 Depending on how you initially installed IPFS, there are several ways to upgrade.
-If you installed IPFS with a pre-built binary, you can either head over to [dist.ipfs.io](https://dist.ipfs.io/#go-ipfs) and grab the latest version from there.
+If you installed IPFS with a pre-built binary, you can head over to [dist.ipfs.io](https://dist.ipfs.io/#go-ipfs) and grab the latest version from there.
 Or alternatively, from the same page you can grab the `ipfs-update` binary, and use it to perform the upgrade for you.
 If you installed from